adobe-apiplatform/user-sync.py/test_framework/README.md

 See the `tests` directory for sample configuration files, and descriptions of the possible configuration options.

-user-sync configuration files used in all tests: tests\config-common
+user-sync configuration files used in all tests: tests/config-common

-Explaination of user-sync-test configuration file options: tests\test-suite-config.yml tests\01 - config\test-group-config.yml
+Explaination of user-sync-test configuration file options: tests/test-suite-config.yml tests/01 - config/test-group-config.yml
-tests\01 - config\01 - Default config file\test-config.yml
+tests/01 - config/01 - Default config file/test-config.yml